 Prior to CoST: Public infrastructure in context

 While Uganda has passed laws to curb corruption in recent years, a failure to implement them remains a key problem within the country.
 According to a Transparency International survey from 2015, 69% of citizens in Uganda feel that the government does not do enough to fight corruption and 35% of respondents were afraid of the consequences of reporting corrupt practices.
-Transparency International’s Corruption Perception Index also shows perceptions of corruption to have steadily worsened since 2010, and Uganda has slipped from 127th place to 149th.
+Transparency International’s Corruption Perception Index also shows perceptions of corruption to have steadily worsened since 2010: Uganda was ranked 142nd out of 180 countries in 2020.

 In the infrastructure sector specifically, procurement audits carried out in 2014 by the Public Procurement and Disposal of Public Assets Authority (PPDA) found that contracts had been corruptly awarded to pre-determined bidders.
 One hundred and four cases of corruption were investigated in 2014/2015 and 45 companies were suspended from procurement and disposal procedures because of corrupt and fraudulent practices.